 - 1. Check the daily currency conversion rate when converting foreign into national currency.
-Take time to ensure the math is accurate. - 2.
+Take time to ensure that math is accurate. - 2.
 Retain the amount tendered outside the cash drawer until the transaction is completed. - 3.
 Maintain an orderly cash drawer, with bills separated by denomination. - 4.
-Develop an orderly procedure to make change from the amount tendered. - 5.
-Count the change out loud when giving it to the guest. - 6.
+Develop an orderly procedure to make change from the amount tendered.

+- 5. Count the change out loud when giving it to the guest. - 6.
 Perform only one procedure at a time.
 Refuse to make change for another bill of a different denomination if a previous transaction has not been completed. - 7.
 Issue a receipt for the transaction.

-Most lodging properties simply do not accept personal checks; the opportunity for fraud is too great.
+Most lodging properties simply do not accept personal checks; there is too great an opportunity for fraud.
 This policy often comes as a surprise to guests, who may protest that this is the only means of payment they have.
-However, the hotel can use commercial check authorization companies and credit card companies that guarantee a guest's personal check.
+However, there are commercial check authorization companies that a hotel can employ and credit-card companies that will guarantee a guest's personal check.